 Things were not getting better and at this point I was seriously considering surgery.
 According to two surgeons, they could create more room for my nerves by chafing off a part of my shoulder bones.

 The turning point: meeting the shoulder magician 🧙

 Through a stroke of luck, I heard about a mysterious shoulder specialist.
 Apparently, he didn't do things 'by the books', and had created a unique treatment method, that was wildly successful.
 He healed people who had been having shoulder issues for years.
 While it sounded too good to be true, I had to give it a try.

 First session - lack of mobility (and off-camera pain)

-He first had me do a simple test: raising my arms fully upward.
+The therapist - Wieger Heijkenk - first had me do a simple test: raising my arms fully upward.
 As you can see, the mobility of my right shoulder was clearly limited.
 My left shoulder was limited as well, but it's harder to see on the video.
 What the camera doesn't capture, was that this movement was rather painful, so I preferred to avoid it.

 Let the body fix itself using dynamic water weights 🌊

 Wieger told me there are two types of learning.
 Most therapists, all of mine included, only focus on the first: